Strong-AI-Lab/Logical-and-abstract-reasoning/README.md

 Currently, only HuggingFace models can be fine-tuned.

 #### LLaMA-based model instruction fine-tuning
-We consider the LLaMA-based model fine-tuning from the [Stanford Alpaca](https://github.com/tatsu-lab/stanford_alpaca) training script.
+We use the LLaMA-based model fine-tuning from the [Stanford Alpaca](https://github.com/tatsu-lab/stanford_alpaca) training script.
 If you want to conduct a LLaMA-based model on instruction fine-tuning, you can do that by following [this link](https://github.com/Strong-AI-Lab/Logical-and-abstract-reasoning/blob/main/models/README.md#llama-based-model-instruction-fine-tunning).

 ## Models
 <table>